HXlilith369/Bi-CMAC/README.md

 # Bi-CMAC
 This repository contains the code for Bi-directional Cross-Modal Sentiment Analysis (BCMSA), which integrates gated fusion and supervised contrastive learning to enhance multimodal sentiment recognition.
+1.Resource Utilization Statement
+Our main and ablation experiments were conducted on H20-NVLink (96GB) GPUs.
+Due to the high computational cost, we report results from relatively strong runs.
+However, we observed that the performance variance under the same parameter settings was not significant.

 | Parameter                  | Value      | Note               |
 | -------------------------- | ---------- | ------------------ |